IBM/secure-and-personalize-your-app-using-appid/README.md

-# Add Security and User Personalization for an online Finance news portal using AppID
+# Authenticate and personalize a financial news portal

 There are two important aspects for any application that you build - `Authentication and User Personalization`.